 Why We Love It: This cocktail from Half Baked Harvest is so easy to make.
 The recipe calls for all ingredients to be combined in a cocktail shaker (think tequila, cinnamon, lemon juice, maple syrup, and ginger) then top with hard cider.
 Add a cinnamon stick and sliced apples for garnish.
 Voila!

 The Deathly Hallows Cocktail

 The Recipe: The Deathly Hallows Cocktail

-Why We Love It: A mix of fall flavors, this cocktail from Half Baked Harvest works well for Halloween or can be toned down for any seasonal gathering.
+Why We Love It: A mix of fall flavors, this cocktail, another from Half Baked Harvest, works well for Halloween, but you can also tone it down for any seasonal gathering.
 Round up tequila, cranberry or pomegranate juice, orange liqueur, maple syrup, lemon juice, and ginger beer.

-Pro Tip: "To give the drink a little smokiness, I finished each drink off with a sprig of fresh thyme that I then lit on fire," explains recipe creator Tieghan Gerard, of Half Baked Harvest.
+"To give the drink a little smokiness, I finished each drink off with a sprig of fresh thyme that I then lit on fire," Gerard offers.
 "It's mostly just fun for presentation, but it does infuse the drink with hints of fresh thyme, which I love paired with the cranberry."